-The recoverable amount of the cash generating units are determined based on value-in-use calculations.
+The recoverable amount of the CGUs are determined based on value-in-use calculations.
 These calculations use cash flow projections based on financial budgets approved by management covering a three year period.
-The cash flow projections are based on multiyear project awards currently secured as well as incorporating a probability weighting with respect to near orders that management expects to be awarded going forward.
+The cash flow projections are based on multi-year project awards currently secured as well as incorporating a probability weighting with respect to near orders that management expects to be awarded going forward.
 The impact of COVID-19 has been factored into the budgets prepared by management and assumptions going forward have been adjusted.
-To remain prudent, management has included potential delays in projects secured, downward adjusted probability weighting of near orders and category 1 opportunities to be secured, and revised commencement timelines for new projects to reflect the current COVID-19 impacted economic conditions and expectations going forward where applicable.
+Management has included potential delays in projects secured, downward adjusted probability weighting of near orders and category 1 opportunities to be secured, and revised commencement timelines for new projects to reflect the current expectations going forward where applicable.

-The growth rates used depend on management's assessment of the sector in which the cash-generating unit operates.
+The growth rates used depend on management's assessment of the sector in which the CGU operates.
 Factors such as the industry, market conditions and geographical area are also considered when determining the growth rate.
 These growth rates do not exceed the long term average growth rate for the relevant market.
-Cash flows beyond the three year period are extrapolated using an estimated growth rate of between 1,5% and 4,5% (FY2020: 1,5% and 4,5%).
+Cash flows beyond the three year period are extrapolated using an estimated growth rate of between 1,5% and 4,5% (FY2021: 1,5% and 4,5%).

-In line with market practice, the Group applied a post-tax discount rate of between 9% and 18% (FY2020: between 9,5% and 18%) to post-tax cash flows for impairment testing.
-The discount rate applied is dependent on factors such as the weighted average cost of capital, industry, market conditions and geographical area of the relevant cash generating unit.
+In line with market practice, the Group applied a post-tax discount rate of between 10% and 21% (FY2021: between 9% and 18%) to post-tax cash flows for impairment testing.
+The discount rate applied is dependent on factors such as the weighted average cost of capital, industry, market conditions and geographical area of the relevant CGU.
 Post-tax rates were applied as returns observable in the capital market on equity investments usually include tax effects.

-Goodwill was tested for impairment using a sensitivity analysis by increasing the applicable post-tax discount rate of the cash generating unit by 1%-3% and decreasing the growth rate by 1%-3%.
+Goodwill was tested for impairment using a sensitivity analysis by increasing the applicable post-tax discount rate of the CGU by 1%-3% (FY2021:1%-3%) and decreasing the growth rate by 1%-3% (FY2021: 1%-3%).
 Further sensitivity analysis was performed by varying the base assumptions which included removing synergies which relate to cross-selling opportunities and cost-savings through reallocation of resources due to the impact of COVID-19.
-No changes in key assumptions for the cash generating units above that would cause the carrying amount to exceed the recoverable amount were noted.
+No changes in key assumptions for the CGU above that would cause the carrying amount to exceed the recoverable amount were noted.